 So, we capture all the knowledge worker experiences by linking, improving or, if it doesn't exist, creating articles.
 If the question is worth answering or the problem is worth solving, it is worth having in the knowledge base.
 Capture it and let the other KCS processes improve the quality of the articles that turn out to have value.
 If we implement KCS properly, the reuse, improve, or capture activity does not add to our handle time.
 And, the future value we get from reuse can dramatically increase our capacity as well as our speed and consistency in providing resolutions.

-In the early phases of adoption (Phase 2 - Adopting and Phase 3 - Leveraging), we let reuse draw our attention to the articles that have value.
+In the early phases of adoption, we let reuse draw our attention to the articles that have value.
 By embracing the "reuse is review" practice, we are constantly improving the articles that are being used.
 For those articles that are never referenced, we have not wasted time reviewing them.
 This is an example of the fundamental KCS principle of a demand-driven system, and one of the reasons KCS is scalable and efficient.
 This demand-driven technique optimizes resource utilization and helps organizations avoid investment in dedicated quality assurance and editorial staff.
 Review during reuse also helps encourage timely availability of information and avoids costly and slow post-request knowledge engineering.

-In adoption Phase 4 - Maximizing, we have enough KCS Publishers in the organization to do just-in-time publishing for articles we are confident about.
-In the maximizing phase we must have a fast, closed loop mechanism for feedback; the requestors participate in the "reuse is review" process.
+After we have Built Proficiency in the organization, we have enough KCS Publishers in the organization to do just-in-time publishing for articles we are confident about.
+To do this successfully, we must have a fast, closed loop mechanism for feedback; the requestors participate in the "reuse is review" process.
 Requestors are very quick to point out articles that they don't understand or that don't work.
 With a just-in-time publishing model, we have to be able to respond with corrective actions quickly.